TheNebulo/Asciify/README.md

 Asciify uses a couple dependencies.
 All of these can be installed via Python's package manager PIP from the `requirements.txt` file.

-> FFMPEG must be installed on your machine.

 ```bash
 pip install -r requirements.txt
 ```